The Pros and Cons of Launching an Ecommerce Website For Amazon Marketplace Sellers

 - 1% Etsy + other

-Beyond an increase in sales through a webstore channel, however, launching a webstore helps to grow your sales even on Amazon.
+Beyond an increase in sales through a marketplace channel, however, launching a webstore helps to grow your sales even on Amazon.
 Here’s how.

 Four Ways a Branded Webstore Can Increase Your Sales on Amazon